chenson2018/wabbit/README.md

 This crate provides a Wabbit interpreter, a typechecker, a compiler that uses LLVM IR, and an export of the interpreter to WebAssembly.

+Here is a link to more detailed documentation: https://chenson2018.github.io/wabbit/wabbit/